zendfi/docs/docs/docs/developer-tools/testing-and-debugging.md

 **Solutions:**
 1. ✅ Verify webhook endpoint is configured in dashboard
-2. ✅ Endpoint must be **publicly accessible** (use ngrok/tunnel for localhost)
+2. ✅ Endpoint must be **publicly accessible** (use CLI webhook forwarding or ngrok for localhost)
 3. ✅ Endpoint must return **200 status code**
 4. ✅ Check webhook logs in dashboard for delivery errors
-5. ✅ Verify signature is being validated correctly
+5. ✅ Verify signature is being validated correctly using `zendfi.verifyWebhook()`
 6. ✅ Check firewall isn't blocking ZendFi IPs

 ### Issue: "Module not found: @zendfi/sdk"